alpinejs/alpine/packages/docs/src/en/magics/dispatch.md

 </div>
 ```

-This opens up the door for making custom input components who's value can be set via `x-model`.
+This opens up the door for making custom input components whose value can be set via `x-model`.